vanpattenmedia/wpro/readme.txt

 = What should I think of when digging the code? =

-If you define the constant WPRO_DEBUG in your wp-config.php, then some debug data will be written to /tmp/wpro-debug
+If you define the constant WPRO_DEBUG in your wp-config.php, then some debug data will be written to your PHP error log.

 There is a Makefile, which will help you to run the unit tests.